ogs22/cookbook/glossary/afternoon.md

-The time after midday (12 o' clock) and before evening, ie before about 6 o' clock.
+The time after midday (12 o’ clock) and before evening, i.e. before about 6 o’ clock.